senseisven/forked_cats_extension/SETUP_AND_UPDATE_GUIDE.md

 **Option A: From GitHub Releases (Recommended)**
 1. Go to your repository's [Releases page](https://github.com/senseisven/nanobrowser/releases)
-2. Download the latest `えいなーの手-extension-*.zip` file
+2. Download the latest `ネコノテ-extension-*.zip` file
 3. Unzip the contents to a folder

 **Option B: Build from Source**